 Guillaume Martinez has over 22 years of experience in professional services, including more than 16 years in transaction services for both strategic and private-equity clients.
 Prior to Alvarez & Marsal, he was a transaction services partner in a big four firm in Paris where he headed the practice development toward corporates.
 He also did a secondment in New York where he specialized in assisting French clients investing in the US, as well as US corporates and PE funds investing across Europe.
 Guillaume Martinez earned an MA in management from ICN Business School in France.

-Katherine Prewitt has worked in marketing and communications in the United States, Germany and France.
-Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency (IEA) and Head of European Marketing for Proudfoot of Management Consulting Group.
-She has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.
+Katherine is an American/French trilingual (English/French/German) marketing, communications and organizational development executive.
+Before joining the EACC in 2019, she acted as Head of Strategic Communications for the manufacturing group Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency and Head of Marketing, Europe for Proudfoot Consulting.
+Katherine has a Master’s Degree from the Sorbonne/CELSA and a Bachelor of Arts from Brown University. contact: [email protected]

-We opened our first chapter in the United States with Cincinnati in 2007, followed by New York, Lyon, the Carolinas, the Netherlands and Miami.
-The EACC Network is currently expanding and are adding new chapters across the United States and Europe.
+We opened our first chapter in the United States with Cincinnati in 2007, followed by New York, Lyon, the Carolinas, the Netherlands, Miami and Texas.
+The EACC Network is currently expanding and is adding new chapters across the United States and Europe.

 To connect with other chapters, or learn more about how you can become part of the EACC® Network, contact Katherine Prewitt at [email protected]